IsaacSST/Epidemiology-Exploration/README.md

 # Epidemiology-Exploration
-Implementing models in epidemiology with python
+Exploring models in epidemiology with python